BolvicBolvicovic/Rust_Is_Great/wasm-game-of-life/README.md

 git clone https://github.com/BolvicBolvicovic/Rust_Is_Great.git
 ```

-Then enter cd project folder and follow the instructions bellow:
+Then enter the project folder and follow the instructions bellow:

 ```bash
 cd wasm-game-of-life